Skip to content

 50

-mt_check: Dict[str, MetricType] = {str(mt.id): mt for mt in metrics}
+mt_check: dict[str, MetricType] = {str(mt.id): mt for mt in metrics}

 for mop in ManagedObjectProfile.objects.filter(